cnsuhao/engine1/docs/Methodology/EnvironmentMethodology.md

 |	PFT administered before and after exposure to forest fire	|	Validation is computed against pre-exposed patient data	|	5 and 310	|	310	|<span class="success">	Decrease by 1% @cite betchley1997pulmonary	</span>|<span class="warning">	Decrease 3% @cite betchley1997pulmonary	</span>|<span class="success">	Decrease 6% @cite betchley1997pulmonary	</span>|

 ###Carbon Monoxide
 There are two scenarios used to validate carbon monoxide poisoning.
 The first is an exposure to CO at 200 ppm, which is the National Institute for Occupational Safety and Health ceiling @ref osha_co.
 The second is an exposure to CO at 5000 ppm, which is an extreme exposure that should result in death.
-Because the many of the symptoms of CO poisoning are not modeled in %BioGears (e.g. head ache, nausea, syncope), validation is conducted by comparing the carboxyhemoglobin kinetics to the Coburn-Forster-Kane equation @ref coburn1965considerations and to data presented in @ref stewart1975effect.
+Because the many of the symptoms of CO poisoning are not modeled (e.g. head ache, nausea, syncope), validation is conducted by comparing the carboxyhemoglobin kinetics to the Coburn-Forster-Kane equation @ref coburn1965considerations and to data presented in @ref stewart1975effect.

 <center>
 <i>